zirui2333/Blackchain_Assignment_4/README.md

 1. `View Requests`: List insurance requests from customers.
 2. `CreatePlans`: Add or modify insurance plans they offer.
 3. `Request_decision_By_Company`: Approve or deny requests.
-4. `SettleClaim`: Verify and settle claims submitted by customers if insurance conditions are met (Untested).
+4. `SettleClaim`(Untested): Verify and settle claims submitted by customers if insurance conditions are met .

 ### Platform Administrators (Organization)